JohanChristianJespersen/KTB1-mRNA/README.md

 # Overview

+Welcome to KTB1-mRNA.
 This repository contains Simulink files and scripts related to the simulation of a continuous biopharmaceutical process.

 # Folders

+The project contains three different folders, each of which is described in detail below:

-Open-loop simulation folder | contains the scripts and Simulink file for the open-loop simulation.
+Open-loop simulation | contains the scripts and Simulink file for the open-loop simulation.

-Closed-loop simulation folder | contains the scripts and Simulink file for the simulation with closed-loop control.
+Closed-loop simulation | contains the scripts and Simulink file for the simulation with closed-loop control.

-Closed-loop disturbance simulation folder | contains the simulation model where disturbances are introduced.
+Closed-loop disturbance simulation | contains the simulation model where disturbances are introduced.

 ## Files